Go To Practitioners

 Clinton Anderson

-Born on October 23, 1895 in the small town of Centerville, South Dakota, Anderson was the youngest of three children.
-He was born to Andrew Anderson and Hattie Presba, advocates of Populist thought who were hard working farmers and rarely frivolous.
-As Anderson grew up, he began to drift towards the bigger cities in the region. and seemed to enjoy this radical change of pace.
-After his high school graduation in 1913, he attended Mitchells Dakota Wesleyan University where he impressed faculty with his speaking and writing abilities.
-He was encouraged to develop his journalistic talent.
+Clinton Presba Anderson was born on October 23, 1895, in the small town of Centerville, South Dakota, the youngest of three children.
+His parents, Andrew Anderson and Hattie Presba, were advocates of Populist thought, hardworking farmers, and rarely frivolous.
+As Anderson grew, he drifted toward bigger cities, perhaps enjoying the radical change of pace.
+After graduating high school in 1913, his speaking and writing impressed faculty at Mitchells Dakota Wesleyan University, and he was encouraged to develop his journalistic talent.

-Anderson applied to attend larger universities, such as Colombia, but was not admitted despite his academic abilities.
-He eventually felt he was "too much of a hick" to be accepted to a 'big time' school and decided to attend the University of Michigan (Baker, 1982).
-While at Michigan, Anderson held several jobs including writing for the Michigan Daily and a campus magazine.
-Anderson's prospects continued to brighten as more people began to see his literary work.
-He was offered a job by an editor of The New York Sun at twenty-two, and was planning on moving to New York City to further his journalism career.
-However, tragedy struck and changed the path Anderson would follow.
+Anderson applied at larger universities, such as Colombia, but was not admitted despite his academic abilities.
+Deciding he was "too much of a hick" to be accepted to a 'big time' school, he settled for the University of Michigan (Baker, 1982).
+Anderson worked several jobs there, including writing for the Michigan Daily and a campus magazine.
+His prospects brightened as more people saw his work.
+An editor of The New York Sun offered the 22-year-old a job.
+Anderson planned the move to New York.

-Although Anderson's first two terms in Congress were focused on war issues, his stance on conservation and agriculture was so public that he was enlisted by President Truman to serve as the Secretary of Agriculture in 1945.
-He was the first person to be appointed directly to the cabinet from the House of Representatives.
-This was the beginning of a three year stint that would test Anderson greatly.
-During the war, Europe's food crisis affected America immensely, and Anderson was often blamed for depressed prices and the lack of agricultural output that developed as the war progressed.
-Although President Truman did not blame Anderson for the difficult circumstances of WWII, Anderson resigned from this post in 1948.
+Anderson's first two terms in Congress were focused on war issues.
+But he made his his stance on conservation and agriculture public, and President Truman enlisted him to serve as the Secretary of Agriculture in 1945 as the first person to be appointed directly to the cabinet from the House of Representatives.
+This three-year stint tested Anderson.
+During the war, Europe's food crisis affected America immensely.
+Anderson was often blamed for depressed prices and the lack of agricultural output that developed as the war progressed.
+Although President Truman didn't blame Anderson for the difficult circumstances of WWII, Anderson resigned from this post in 1948.

-Truman had encouraged Anderson to run for the U.S. Senate, saying that Anderson had done all he could do for his cabinet.
+Truman encouraged Anderson to run for the U.S. Senate, saying that Anderson had done all he could do for his cabinet.
 Anderson won a Senatorial seat in the 1948 New Mexico election and was reelected again in 1954, 1960, and 1966.
 He and Lyndon Johnson, the President who would later sign the Wilderness Act into law, both joined the Senate as newcomers in January of 1949.
-During his Senate career, Anderson served on several committees, including the Committee of Interior and Insular Affairs; this committee gave Anderson the opportunity to make his imprint on conservation legislation.
-Committee hearings were often related to the environment, as the committee reviewed various water development projects, including the San Juan-Chama Reclamation Project and Navajo Indian Irrigation Project (HR 2352 and SB 72, 1960), and early Wilderness bills.
-Anderson sponsored the final Wilderness bill which passed the Senate by a vote of 73-12 on April 9, 1963, passed the House of Representatives by a vote of 373-1 on July 30, 1964, and was signed into law by President Johnson on September 3, 1964.
-Richard McArdle, chief of the Forest Service from 1952-1962, remarked, "Without Clinton Anderson there would have been no Wilderness Law."
+Anderson served on several committees, including the Committee of Interior and Insular Affairs.
+This committee gave Anderson the opportunity to make his imprint on conservation legislation.
+Committee hearings often related to the environment as the committee reviewed various water development projects, including the San Juan-Chama Reclamation Project and Navajo Indian Irrigation Project (HR 2352 and SB 72, 1960) and early Wilderness bills.
+Anderson sponsored the final wilderness bill which passed the Senate by a vote of 73-12 on April 9, 1963, then the House of Representatives by a vote of 373-1 on July 30, 1964, and was signed into law on September 3, 1964.
+According to Richard McArdle, former chief of the Forest Service (1952-1962), "Without Clinton Anderson there would have been no Wilderness Law."

 After four terms in the Senate, Anderson chose not to run again.
-Anderson passed away on November 11, 1975.
-Anderson had a lasting impact on environmental policy and wilderness protection.
-Anderson focused on those things which all human beings need: water, productive agriculture, and a healthy, functioning environment.
+He passed away on November 11, 1975.
+His focus on the things all humans need–water, productive agriculture, and healthy, functioning environment–has had lasting impact on environmental policy and wilderness protection.

 References